The hypoechoic lesion – Solid breast nodule

 Benign or malignant ultrasound characteristics of Solid Breast Nodules

 Ultrasound is a useful diagnostic tool for breast cancer.
-Breast ultrasound is used to distinguish solid from cystic masses.
-Is it a hypoechoic nodule, (explained below)?
-Is a lesion a mass?
+Breast ultrasound is used to distinguish solid from cystic masses using sound waves.
+Is it a hypoechoic nodule or is it a hyperechoic lesion? (explained below)?
+Is it a lesion or a mass?

-For young women (younger than 30) ultrasound imaging will often be the first scan, after a clinical exam feels either a palpable mass or nipple discharge.
+For young women (younger than 30) ultrasound imaging will often be the first scan, after a clinical exam feels either a palpable mass (breast lumps) or nipple discharge.

 Sonography means Ultrasound, and it can help establish the difference between benign and malignant solid tumors.

-Sonogram / Ultrasound scan, can find out if a nodule on a mammogram, is a solid nodule, or a cyst.
+Sonogram / Ultrasound scan, can find out if a nodule on a mammogram, is a solid nodule, or a cystic lesion, breast cysts tend to be fluid filled.

 Hypoechoic nodule or solid lesion in a breast